ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli-v1.md

 **Available Commands**:

 - `attach`:    Attach one or more volumes to an instance.
+- `bulk-detach`:    Detach multiple volumes from an instance.
 - `detach`:    Detach a volume from an instance.
 - `list`:    List all the attached volumes.